BangAthar/1st-noxval-site/README.md

-# first-portfolio-web
+## 1st Portfolio Web
-This is my first or Gen 1 my portfolio website
+- This is the first portfolio project when I learned web programming
+- I developed this website using CMS technology, namely nicepage and it is an application that really helps me to learn and start in the world of web programming
+## Link Demo
+- Check out for demo :